How Big Is the Scar From Gastric Bypass?

 A scar forms as a natural part of our body’s healing process.
 When our dermis is injured, our bodies begin forming new collagen fibers to fix the damage.
 These new fibers will have a different texture and often color than the rest of the skin surrounding it.

 Scars can also form differently, due to location or the patient’s age.
-Scars can be flat and a bit red, fading to pale as it completely heals, stretched, pitted, and some other scars can be raised.
+Scars can be flat and a bit red, fading to pale as they completely heal, stretched, pitted, and some other scars can be raised.
 Younger people, whose collagen production is high, often develop these raised scars called keloids due to an overproduction of collagen.

 Laparoscopic bypass surgery is less invasive and while there are incisions, they are much smaller.
 The surgeon creates about 5 small incisions, strategically placed, to best gain access to the targeted areas and uses these entry points to insert the medical tools necessary to complete the surgery.
 The laparoscope has a small camera attached so the surgery can be viewed while it is performed using a computer monitor.
 The surgeon makes the stomach smaller and re-routes a part of the small intestine bypassing part of the digestive system.